abinit/abinit/doc/tutorial/rf1.md

 differences, and 5.007852 Hartree from the force differences.

 Now, you can read the remaining of the [[help:respfn#output|section 6.2]] of the respfn_help file.
-Then, you should also edit the trf1_3o_DDB file, and read the corresponding [[help:respfn#ddb|section 6.5]] of the respfn_help file.
+Then, you should also open the trf1_3o_DDB file, and read the corresponding [[help:respfn#ddb|section 6.5]] of the respfn_help file.

 Finally, the excellent agreement between the finite-difference formula and the